whysush/emotions_model/README.md

 This project implements a complete facial emotion recognition system trained on the FER2013 dataset using a custom Convolutional Neural Network (CNN).
 It supports both static image inference and real-time webcam-based emotion detection through Gradio.

+_(Note: .keras model not uploaded yet as it had not been saved properly during training; will upload soon.)_

 ---

 ## Features